microsoft/botbuilder-utils-js/packages/botbuilder-transcript-cosmosdb/README.md

 This middleware also exposes an API, `listTranscripts`, which returns a promise that resolves to a list of all conversation activities for a **channel id** from the CosmosDB transcript store.

-It takes the following as parameters:
+It takes the following parameters:
 - `channelId` - (String - required) Identifier for the channel of interest.

 ```TypeScript